GLP Test Facility

 - in vitro tests to assess comparability

 All experimental activities are performed following Standard Operation Procedure (SOP) and validation studies are designed following international guidelines (ICH Q2 (R1).
 SR-TIGET Test Facilities has been certified eligible to carry out studies in GLP on 28th March 2014.
-GLP Test Facility is part of the national GLP compliance monitoring programmes, inspected recently in 2016 from the Italian Ministry of Health and certified to perform the following study types according to GLP OECD principles:
+GLP Test Facility is part of the national GLP compliance monitoring programmes, inspected in 2016 and 2018 from the Italian Ministry of Health and certified to perform the following study types according to GLP OECD principles:

 - Toxicity studies